This post was originally published on this site

 Corina Godoy felt she had a calling to work in conservation.
 Along the way, she didn’t see many people who looked like her.
 Undeterred and embracing her passion, she forged ahead, knowing that she would have to clear her own path.

 I had an idealized image of what it meant to begin my life as an adult.
 The choices I could make, the people I would meet, and the places I would visit.
-No movie or sitcom starts in a community college, but that is where I began the foundation of the career I have now.
+I started my adult journey in a community college, and this is where I began to piece together the foundation of the career I have now.

 In many ways this decision was made for me.
 I had a crippling fear of putting myself or my parents in debt.
 They worked hard for what they had, and I did not want my search for a higher education to cost them in more ways than one.
 Community college allowed me to complete my general education requirements for free and allowed me to figure out what I absolutely did not want to major in.
 I threw myself into my coursework, desperately trying to be as transfer friendly as possible.
 My desperation grew as I completed my transfer requirements.
 Graduation was around the corner, but I still had no idea what I wanted to major in or what to look for in a college.